 - Hot fudge or chocolate sauce

-- Press down your cookie crumbs on the bottom of pan.
+- Take your cookie crumb and press the mixture onto the bottom of the pan.

-- Freeze for at least 4 hours or until ice cream is hardened.
+- Place the dish in the freezer and leave for 4 hours or until the ice cream has hardened.

 - Once the ice cream has become solid again, take it out of the freezer and spread the Cool Whip on top.
 Using a silicone spatula, evenly spread the whip.